Sharaborina/LSML_BERT_ML_service/README.txt

-1.This ML-service uses a pretrained BERT model, which predicts a masked word.
+1.This ML-service uses a pretrained BERT model (BertForMaskedLM), which predicts a masked word.
 (BERT: Bidirectional Encoder Representations from Transformers.
 It’s a language representation model created by Google researchers)

 Problem statement: to find out what word can be hidden behind the word "MASK" (a special token).